elfstead/silke/README.md

 }
 ```

 View more examples in [packages/core/examples](./packages/core/examples).
+Run them from anywhere with `bun /path/to/index.html`, or `npx vite examples/<exampleName>/` called from the `core` directory if you don't want to use Bun.

 ## Features